Early Childhood Education

 Strengthen Social Skill

 Preschool exposes children to new groups of people with different backgrounds.
 They learn to be compassionate and sympathetic of others.
 They learn to share and to act in harmony with others.
-In addition, they can also learn from negative situations.
+In addition, they can also learn from negative situations and all the fire.
 They may need to learn how to deal with someone who is playing rough or how to apologize and make amends.

 The best way to learn is through experience and exploration.
 Children in preschool are exposed to different settings and activities.
 As they play and interact their brains are being filled with different experiences which builds their self-esteem and nurtures independent.
 They are also given responsibilities.
 They learn to clean for themselves, put away toys and be more aware of their bodily needs.